top of page

 Ciza Elias

-I am Burundian, married and I have 2 child.
-I work for the ICJ foundation as responsible of the child sponsorship program which aims to help vulnerable children in communities.
+I work for the ICJ foundation as responsible of the child sponsorship and communacation

 Board